 All of these tips can help prevent injury, improve your performance and keep you on your path to whole health.

-If you need help along the way, turn to our physical therapy experts at AdventHealth Sports Med & Rehab, where our expert physical therapists can help you improve your form or help you recover from an accident or injury.
+If you need help along the way, turn to our physical therapy experts at AdventHealth Sports Med and Rehab, where our expert physical therapists can help you improve your form or help you recover from an accident or injury.